Katia-Am/HospitalDataAnalysis-Yacine/README.md

 * Loaded and analyzed real data using Pandas
 * Visualized results with Matplotlib
 * Version-controlled and published your project on GitHub
+* Collaborated by cloning a teammate’s repo and updating dependencies

-This project demonstrates a **complete mini data analysis workflow**, just like in real-world data science.
+This project demonstrates a **complete mini data analysis workflow**

 ---